dotkernel/dotkernel/docs/Creating-a-Module/Routing-in-DotKernel-3.md

 # Examples

-All the classes and routes below are fictional and
+> Note: All `My Module` related classes are assumed and may not exist in your project.

 ## Simple Route